-The healthcare team will try to make the operation as safe as possible but complications can happen.
-Some of these can be serious and can even cause death.
-You should ask your doctor if there is anything you do not understand.
-Any numbers which relate to risk are from studies of women who have had this operation.
+The healthcare team will try to reduce the risk of complications.

+Any numbers which relate to risk are from studies of people who have had this operation.
 Your doctor may be able to tell you if the risk of a complication is higher or lower for you.

-Complications of anaesthesia
+Some risks are higher if you are older, obese, you are a smoker or have other health problems.
+These health problems include diabetes, heart disease or lung disease.

+Some complications can be serious and can even cause death.